 OriginsBeing transgender is frequently associated with a symptom known as gender dysphoria.
 It manifests differently between individuals, but generally speaking, it involves a sense of dissatisfaction with one's physical sex (hence "dysphoria"), and a wish to have a body of a different sex.
 Some symptoms that can occur but are, once again, not universal, include the feeling of "being in a wrong body", evaluating one's body by the standards of the other sex (even subconsciously), cross-gender dreams, transformation fantasies, and so on.
 Some dysphoria is less physical, where their body parts themselves may not cause them great discomfort they find that the mere idea of being perceived as the wrong gender because of those body parts does.
 As stated above, manifestation of dysphoria depends on the transperson.
 Opinions are divided on whether gender dysphoria is inborn or a result of personality development.
 To the big picture, it is largely irrelevant.
 It can manifest at different ages, although subconscious manifestations of dysphoria can at times be traced to the time before conscious self-discovery.
+For a somewhat dated (it was made in The '80s) but still fascinating look at some of the brain and body chemistry behind gender, the BBC documentary The Fight To Be Male is an excellent place to start.
 Consider the typical involuntary Gender Bender plot (such as in Ranma ½, or with Roy in The Order of the Stick): the victim often outright hates or is ashamed by their new body, experiencing discomfort with it and seeking ways to remove the "curse".
 This is how many cisgender* people might react, while many transgender people would consider the "curse" a blessing.
 In fact, transition (see below) exists exactly because there's no convenient way in real life to quickly change a human's physical sex.
 If there was one, transition would largely be limited to social adaptation to the new gender role.

 Self-discoveryAccepting one's own gender identity, or even acknowledging its existence, might take a while, going through stages of denial.
 This period seems to receive the least coverage in mainstream fiction, which is primarily concerned instead with either the start or the end (or near-end) of the path.
 An interesting phenomenon can take place that's essentially the reverse of gender dysphoria, which one may call "gender euphoria".
 It seems under-represented in fiction, if represented at all: Man, I Feel Like a Woman could be considered The Theme Park Version, but gender euphoria doesn't require any physical changes to actually occur.